daddykotex/multi-hello-world.g8/README.md

-A [Giter8][g8] template for a Hello World application, used in the [Getting Started with Scala guide](https://docs.scala-lang.org/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html).
+A fork from the [Giter8][g8] template for a Hello World application, used in the [Getting Started with Scala guide](https://docs.scala-lang.org/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html).

+This template is adapted to produce a multi-module SBT build.

 Template license
 ----------------